jimratliff/GenoMac-user/resources/docs_to_display_to_user/Obsidian_how_to_configure.md

 - ❑ Click the “Sign in” button
   - ❑ Log in with email/password from your “Obsidian Sync” 1Password item (*not* Obsidian *Forum*)

-## Sync your remote vault to its desired local location
+## Specify (a) the remote vault you want to sync locally and (b) its desired local location
-- You’ll see a new dialog box that presents a list of (possibly more than one) synced vaults
+- You’ll see a new dialog box that presents a list of (possibly more than one) your synced vaults
   - ❑ Click the “Connect” button to the right of the vault you want to open
 - You’ll see a new dialog box that says “Create synced local vault for ‘«name of vault»’”
   - Vault name